 The 212(d)(3) waiver, by itself, does not allow you to enter the United States.
 You still need the proper travel documents, including appropriate visa, to seek admission to the United States.

-A 212(d)(3) nonimmigrant waiver request must include a cover letter/legal brief, affidavits and supporting evidence demonstrating why you are eligible for the waiver and deserve it as a matter of discretion.
+A 212(d)(3) nonimmigrant waiver request should include a cover letter/legal brief, affidavits and supporting evidence demonstrating why you are eligible for the waiver and deserve it as a matter of discretion.
 Having an experienced immigration attorney guide you through this process will make a positive difference.

 This article provides general information only.
 It is based on law, regulations and policy that are subject to change.
 Do not consider it as legal advice for any individual case or situation.
 Each legal case is different and case examples do not constitute a prediction or guarantee of success or failure in any other case.
 The sharing or receipt of this information does not create an attorney-client relationship.